-Participation in sports and athletics encourages health, fitness, sportsmanship, appreciation of rules and care for equipment.
+Participation in sports and athletics encourages health, fitness, sportsmanship, appreciation of rules, and care for equipment.

-Overbrook’s PE department uses SPARK, a heavily researched PE curriculum, in all grades.
+OCS's PE department uses SPARK, a heavily researched PE curriculum, in all grades.
 SPARK was originally launched by the National Institutes of Health to create, implement, and evaluate new and innovative approaches to physical education content and instruction, then test them in “real world” settings.
 SPARK PE was designed to be more inclusive, active, and fun than traditional PE classes.
-It the most researched and field-tested Physical Education program in the world, providing an important emphasis on physical fitness.
+It is the most researched and field-tested Physical Education program in the world, providing an important emphasis on physical fitness.

 The link between nutrition, physical activity, and learning is well documented.
 Healthy eating and activity patterns are essential for students to achieve their full academic potential, full physical and mental growth, and lifelong health and well-being.
-In light of these facts, Overbrook School abides by a health and wellness policy.
+In light of these facts, Overbrook Catholic School abides by a health and wellness policy.

 Students use computers and technology in the classroom beginning with prekindergarten, where students use a variety of media and technology resources for directed and independent learning activities.
 Prekindergarten students also use technology resources (e.g., puzzles, logical thinking programs, writing tools, digital cameras, drawing tools) for problem-solving, communication, and illustration of thoughts, ideas, and stories.
 As students move through the primary grades, they learn basic computer operations and concepts; they develop proper keyboarding and word processing skills and begin to learn about technology research tools.
 Third- and fourth-graders begin to create multimedia presentations learning presentation skills as well.
-Middle school students study desktop publishing and begin to learn about spreadsheets, databases and operating system functions.
-As students move into junior high they begin to use technology research tools for projects and assignments in other classes.
+Middle school students study desktop publishing and begin to learn about spreadsheets, databases, and operating system functions.
+As students move into fifth and sixth grade they begin to use technology research tools for projects and assignments in other classes.
 Students learn advanced skills in searching, locating, and evaluating sites and information.
 They begin to recognize strategies for searching use refined search strategies and understand streaming audio/video as well as gathering and comparing the information.

-Students at all grade levels learn about the social, ethical and human issues related to today’s use of and the pervasiveness of technology.
+Students at all grade levels learn about the social, ethical, and human issues related to today’s use of and the pervasiveness of technology.

-Overbrook is implementing the study of Latin beginning in third grade through fifth grade for all students.
+Overbrook Catholic School is implementing the study of Latin beginning in third grade through fifth grade for all students.
 Using the Prima Christiana text in the first year of implementation and moving up the curriculum each year will give a solid introduction to the language.
 The study of Latin strengthens the understanding of our own English structure of words and grammar as well as gives a foundation for the study of other world languages as well.
-At Overbrook there is an additional benefit to the introduction of Latin to our students: it is the official language of the Catholic Church used in liturgies and official documents of the Church from which translations are made.
+At OCS there is an additional benefit to the introduction of Latin to our students: it is the official language of the Catholic Church used in liturgies and official documents of the Church from which translations are made.
 Students will experience the rich heritage of Christianity in a new way through this program.

-Junior High World Language Electives
+World Language Electives

-Like Spanish, Latin will meet four times per week for a 50-minute period.
+Like Spanish, Latin will meet two times per week for a 40-minute period.
 The students will be using the First Form Latin series published by Memoria Press and based on Church Latin.
 This series emphasizes grammar and vocabulary first in order to equip students adequately for syntax and translation.
 Latin is the language of the law, theology, science, medicine, and government.
 It is also the language of the Church.
 It is a language that not only forms the basis for half of our English vocabulary, but it is also the foundation of all romance languages.
 Latin forms the mind by the very discipline and logic of the language itself.
 Much of our past culture and history has been passed down through the Latin language and Roman culture.
 Latin, because it touches on such a wide range of subject areas, has great potential for connecting all subjects together.